astronomer/docs/learn/use-case-airflow-databricks.md

 )
 ```

-The the `create_graph` task uses the [Astro Python SDK dataframe operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) to load the information from the combined and transformed CSV created by the Databricks notebook executed via the `transform_data` task into a Pandas dataframe.
-The task creates a line plot of the % of solar, hydro and wind energy in the specified country over time using [seaborn](https://seaborn.pydata.org/) and [matplotlib](https://matplotlib.org/) and saves it in the `include` folder of the repository.
+The `create_graph` task uses the [Astro Python SDK dataframe operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) to load the information from the final CSV into a Pandas dataframe.
+The task creates a line plot of the % of solar, hydro, and wind energy in the specified country over time using [seaborn](https://seaborn.pydata.org/) and [matplotlib](https://matplotlib.org/), then saves the graph in the `include` folder of the project repository.

 ```python
 @aql.dataframe